Is this brand new stroller from awesome Uppababy the best new stroller of 2018?

 This is my dream stroller for taking to the airport.
 It can fit in an overhead compartment!!
 No more using a crappy umbrella stroller because it’s the only thing I can carry.
 Plus it gives me the best of a light stroller and a regular stroller, like being easy to carry and having storage and space for my kid.
 Yay!

-See why this lightweight stroller is great for 4 year olds (or 3 year olds!) in our toddler stroller article.
+See why the Minu is a great stroller for 4-year-olds (or 3 year olds!) in our toddler stroller article.

 The First Three Months

 You are totally jazzed for this stroller right?
 But what about using it during the first three months?

 This sounds like something they would give you during a prenatal appointment.
 But it’s actually what they call the bassinet attachment that you can use with the Minu.
 You remove the toddler seat, attach this pricey From Birth Kit, and voila!
 You’ve got a newborn-friendly stroller.